Greater Houston: Geography

-According to the City of Houston, the Houston–Pasadena–The Woodlands metropolitan statistical area has a total area of 10,062 square miles (26,060 km^{2}), which is slightly smaller than the U.S. state of Massachusetts and slightly larger than Maryland.
+According to the City of Houston, the Houston–Pasadena–The Woodlands metropolitan statistical area has a total area of 10,062 square miles (26,060 km^{2}), which is slightly smaller than the U.S. state of Maryland.
 The U.S. Office of Management and Budget combines the Houston–Pasadena–The Woodlands metropolis with four micropolitan statistical areas (Bay City, Brenham, El Campo, and Huntsville) to form the Houston–Pasadena, TX combined statistical area.

 The metropolitan area is located in the Gulf Coastal Plains biome, and its vegetation is classified as temperate grassland.
 Much of the urbanized area was built on forested land, marshes, swamp, or prairie, remnants of which can still be seen in surrounding areas.
 Of particular note is the Katy Prairie to the west, the Big Thicket to the northeast, and the Galveston Bay ecosystem to the south.
 Additionally, the metropolitan region is crossed by a number of creeks and bayous, which provide essential drainage during rainfall events; some of the most notable waterways include Buffalo Bayou (upon which Houston was founded), White Oak Bayou, Brays Bayou, Spring Creek, and the San Jacinto River.
 The upper drainage basin of Buffalo Bayou is impounded by two large flood control reservoirs, Barker Reservoir and Addicks Reservoir, which provide a combined 400,000 acre-ft of storage during large rainfall events and cover a total land area of 26100 acre.
-Greater Houston's flat topography, susceptibility to high-intensity rainfall events, high level of impervious surface, and inadequately-sized natural drainage channels make it particularly susceptible to catastrophic flooding events.
+Greater Houston's extremely flat topography, susceptibility to high-intensity rainfall events, high level of impervious surface, and inadequately-sized natural drainage channels make it particularly susceptible to catastrophic flooding events.